US officials postpone interviews with asylum seekers held in Australian camps

 The White House is yet to determine and make public what an extreme vetting process would entail, but detainees and their advocates are concerned it would effectively rule out all the eligible detainees.

-It has proved almost impossible to determine what Mr Trump means by extreme vetting.
+It has proved almost impossible to determine what Trump means by extreme vetting.

 Some refugee advocates fear it will entail medical background checks as well as strict security assessments.
 They say many of the internees suffer mental illnesses after spending years in the camps.
 Harsh conditions and reports of systemic child abuse in the camps have drawn wide criticism.